PennyLaneAI/pennylane/doc/development/adding_operators.rst

   This loads the image of the template added to ``doc/_static/templates/test_<templ_type>/``.
 Make sure that this image has the same dimensions and style as other template icons in the folder.

-Overall, it is recommended to consider the following:
+Here are a few more tipps:

 * *Choose the name carefully.* Good names tell the user what a template is used for, or what architecture it implements.
-The class name (i.e., ``MyNewTemplate``) is written in camel case.

-* *Explicit decompositions.* Try to implement the decomposition in the ``decomposition()`` function without the use of convenient methods like the :func:`~.broadcast` function - this avoids unnecessary overhead.

-* *Write an extensive docstring that explains how to use the template.* Include a sketch of the template (add the file to the ``doc/_static/templates/<templ_type>/`` directory).
-You should also display a small usage example at the beginning of the docstring.
-If you want to explain the behaviour in more detail, add a section starting with the ``..
-UsageDetails::`` directive at the end of the docstring.
-  Use the docstring of one of the existing templates for inspiration, such as :func:`AmplitudeEmbedding <pennylane.templates.embeddings.AmplitudeEmbedding>`.
+Ask yourself if a gate of a similar name could be added soon in a different context.

+* *Write good docstrings.* Explain what your operator does in a clear docstring with ample examples.

+* *Efficient representations.* Try implement representations as efficiently as possible, since they may be constructed several times.

-* *Input checks.* While checking the inputs of the template for consistency introduces an overhead and should be kept to a minimum, it is still advised to do some basic sanity checks, for example making sure that the shape of the parameters is correct.
+* *Input checks.* Checking the inputs of the operation introduces an overhead and clashes with tools like just-in-time compilation.
+Find a balance of adding meaningful sanity checks (such as for the shape of tensors), but keeping them to a minimum.